 As part of April Child Abuse Prevention Month activities,Children's Colorado will host a Kids' Health Policy Lunch & Learn: How can we as a Community Protect our Children? on Wednesday, April 3.

 In response to the "Failed to Death" series by 9News and The Denver Post, child abuse professionals will discuss current and proposed Colorado legislation; new collaboration between the state, The Kempe Center, and Children's Hospital Colorado including SafeCare and the Colorado Child Welfare Training System; and what we can do as individuals to make a difference to protect our children from abuse and neglect.

 - Des Runyan: Executive Director, The Kempe Center

 - John Faught: Kempe Board of Directors/Advocacy Committee Chair/Attorney

 About the Blue Ribbon Campaign

 In 1989, the Blue Ribbon Campaign to Prevent Child Abuse started as a Virginia grandmother's tribute to her grandson who died as a result of abuse.
 She tied a blue ribbon to the antenna of her car as a way to remember him and to alert her community to the tragedy of child abuse.
 The Blue Ribbon Campaign has since expanded across the country.
-On our main campus

-, blue lights and ribbons were lit along Children's Way outside the hospital, and additional blue ribbons were installed on The Gary Pavilion and around Denver.
+At our hospital on Anschutz Medical Campus, blue lights and ribbons were lit along Children's Way outside the hospital, and additional blue ribbons were installed on The Gary Pavilion and around Denver.
 The blue ribbons are a reminder that each of us must get involved to help prevent child abuse and neglect.